intel-unesp-mcp/infieri2019-session1/README.md

 *stock-keeping unit*), number of cores, memory size (GDDR5 –
 <http://en.wikipedia.org/wiki/GDDR5>) and thermal information (die
 temperature, actively- or passively-cooled).
-Check also the memory size of the system host.
+Check also the memory size of the host system.

-The `-listdevices` option provides a shorter output, with the list of the Intel® Xeon Phi™ coprocessors available in the system:
+The `-listdevices` option provides a shorter output, with the list of the Intel® Xeon Phi coprocessors available in the system:

 ```
 [phi02]$ micinfo -listdevices